Search by Provider Name

 FAMILY WELLNESS PROGRAM

-Resource Connection and Navigation services help people access resources before, during, or after a crisis, including food, health care, education about Civil Rights and Responsibilities, advocacy, and internal referrals to our community partners.
+Assists people in navigating and accessing community resources before, during, or after a crisis.
+Resources include food, health care, education about Civil Rights and responsibilities, advocacy, and internal referrals to community partners.

 Parenting Support services help people in their role as parents through community cafes, the Casa Infantil Project, Strengthening Families Parenting Classes, advocacy, case management, diapers, baby formula, and other varying baby items.